ole-sc/ole-sc.github.io/_posts/2025-06-14-bifurcation-analysis.md

 \end{align}
 $$

-Calculating the equilibria will simplify the stability analysis which will be left to the computer.
+Calculating the equilibria simplifies the stability analysis which will be left to the computer.